shengzesnail/PIV-LiteFlowNet-en/README.md

 	</figure>

 3. Run `demos/test_pivLiteflownet_all.m` in MATLAB.
 	This is a script for evaluating PIV-LiteFlowNet-en on a list of images.
-A image sequence of uniform flow is provided in the folder `demos/testedData2/`.
+An image sequence of uniform flow is provided in the folder `demos/testedData2/`.
 The root mean square error (RMSE) and the computation time are evaluated, thus you can assess the accuracy and efficiency of the CNN model.

 <br>